dbbs-lab/bsb-core/docs/config/nodes.rst

     }
   }

-The ``@config.node`` decorator takes the ordinary class and injects the logic it needs to fulfill the tasks of a configuration node.
-Whenever a node of this type is used in the configuration an instance of the node class is created and some work needs to happen:

-* The parsed configuration dictionary needs to be cast into an instance of the node class.
-* The configuration attributes of this node class and its parents need to be collected.
-* The attributes on this instance need to be initialized with a default value or ``None``.
-* The keys that are present in the configuration dictionary need to be transferred to the node instance and converted to the specified type (the default type is ``str``)

 Dynamic nodes
 =============

 Dynamic nodes are those whose node class is configurable from inside the configuration node itself.
 This is done through the use of the ``@dynamic`` decorator instead of the node decorator.
-This will automatically create a required ``class`` attribute.
+This will automatically create a required ``cls`` attribute.

-The value that is given to this class attribute will be used to import a class to instantiate the node:
+The value that is given to this attribute will be used to load the class of the node:

 .. code-block:: python